Testing a nonlinear solution of the Israel-Stewart theory: Introduction

-This work is organized as follows: In Section \ref{sec:generalities} we provide a brief description of the Israel-Stewart model and discuss the passage from this scheme to the non linear regime of dissipative cosmology.
+This work is organized as follows: In Section \ref{sec:generalities}, we provide a brief description of the Israel-Stewart model and discuss the passage from this scheme to the nonlinear regime of dissipative cosmology in Section \ref{sec:solution}.
 The exact solutions emerging from both scenarios are discussed.
-Section \ref{sec:fitting} is devoted to the statistical analysis of the non linear solution with the use of SNe Ia data.
-In Section \ref{sec:final} we give the final comments of our work.
-In this work we will consider $8\pi G=c=k_{B}=1$ units.
+Section \ref{sec:fitting} is devoted to briefly explain the procedure for the observational constraints, whereas in Sections \ref{sec:SNeIa}, \ref{sec:lensing}, and \ref{sec:BHS}, we describe the construction of the merit function for the SNe Ia, gravitational lensing, and BHS data, respectively; while in Section \ref{sec:Priors} we present the prior used in the constraint and the implications of the causality, local existence and uniqueness condition of the Israel-Stewart theory in the full nonlinear regime.
+In Section \ref{sec:results}, we present the results obtained for the observational analysis of the nonlinear solution.
+Finally, in Section \ref{sec:conclusions}, we give some final comments and remarks.
+In this work, we will consider $8\pi G=c=1$ units, except in the Section \ref{sec:fitting}.